BobWritesCode/ci-Project3/README.md

 ---
 #### **Player got negative rep unintentionally**
 [commit: b42ac68](https://github.com/BobWritesCode/ci-Project3/commit/b42ac6888bad7ec81c15ac594c7e462176dfcf1d)\
-**What was meant to happy**: When a player does bad at sales and gets too much negative feedback, they would lose reputation.\
+**What was meant to happen**: When a player does bad at sales and gets too much negative feedback, they would lose reputation.\
 **What was actually happening**: When player was not receiving enough negative feedback their reputation score lowered.\
 **Cause of problem**: The score range is from -1 (bad) to 1 (good).
 Where over 0.5 would give positive reputation and -0.5 would give negative.
 On the 3 lines of code I had forgot to make the bad score negative.
 ```python